 1. What Device Will You Be Using?

-These days the consumer is in the driver's seat of availability, and remember that YOU are the consumer.
+Today the consumer is in the driver's seat of availability, and remember that YOU are the consumer.
 Digital products have been reconfigured and repackaged for any "now" device — software on a PC, an app for a mobile device, and "the Cloud" for sharing between devices.

 Home design software used to be problematic because highly graphical software needed a lot of memory and power, which was expensive in early computers.
-These days most everything is visual, so DIY two-dimensional (2-D) and three-dimensional (3-D) rendering software is less of an issue.
+Now, most everything is visual, so DIY two-dimensional (2-D) and three-dimensional (3-D) rendering software is less of an issue.
 The device you choose, however, may affect the overall experience you have, so consider what device you'll be using.

 Remember wondering if your computer was powerful enough?
 It used to be that before you bought any software for your PC, you had to make sure your computer system (e.g., graphics card) met the requirements to run the program.
-These days products are often downloaded from a company website, so the downloading application checks your system before it loads — generally, you don't even need to know what operating system (OS) you are using.
+Now products are often downloaded from a company website, so the downloading application checks your system before it loads — generally, you don't even need to know what operating system (OS) you are using.
 The speed of your Internet connection, however, becomes the biggest factor in downloading software, which makes the concept of "net neutrality" a more personal and less political issue.
 Do you pay extra for speed you don't always use?
 You might like the hands-on CD or DVD you can readily load yourself, but even Amazon.com is turning to downloads.

 Cloud Computing is not an atmospheric trick.
 Some people are intrigued by this way of working even if there is no such thing as a Cloud.
 Computer servers and drives are all involved — they're just not in your own home.
 Some software is "cloud-based," meaning you don't have to download or install much of anything — you are using the "software as a service" (SAAS).
 So, if you don't mind whether or not your designs and visions are located on various equipment owned by companies around the world, the Cloud is very handy, especially if you want to share your work or use different devices.
 Depending on security, you could be sharing your work and your home furnishing and appliances tastes and interests — information that may interest a mass marketer — with anybody or everybody.